 Like Trotter, he had divided humankind more or less into two groups, with varying emphases, some people being basically “resistive”, which is to say stable and strong but resistant to change, the others being mostly “sensitive”, which is to say spiritually weaker and more flexible in character (Salter, “Norman Glaister” unpaginated).

 His ultimate aim was to unite both types in the creation of a “million-minded”, “multi-mental” human organism no less.
 (Salter, “Developments” unpaginated).
-In fact, it was this bold ambition which, seemingly unbeknown to Nuttall, three years after Glaister’s death, still gave the community at Braziers its character.
-If only he had probed a little deeper!
+In fact, it was this bold ambition which, seemingly unbeknown to Nuttall, three years after Glaister’s death, still gave the community at Braziers its character and its methodology.
+He should have probed deeper.

 But who were the participants?
 Who had Nuttall invited?
 Who, for starters, was in Laing’s group?